Hyperreality = Simulation without Origin

 Euler/Navier-Stokes equations of fluid mechanics

-In d’Alembert’s paradox and Clay Navier-Stokes Problem it is shown that stable exact solutions of the Euler/Navier-Stokes equations do not exist turbulent computational approximate solutions do exist.
+In d’Alembert’s paradox and Clay Navier-Stokes Problem it is shown that stable exact solutions of the Euler/Navier-Stokes equations do not exist.
+What do exist are turbulent computational approximate solutions.

 Schrödinger’s equations of quantum mechanics